AKarbas/datachef-interview-assignment/README.md

 - Current period is determined based on the current time.
 (Server-timezone dependent.)
 - The requested campaign ID is extracted from the URL.
-- ID of the last banner served to that client is extracted from request cookies.
+- The ID of the last banner served to that client is extracted from request cookies.
 - An SQL query is run against the database to determine candidate banners to show for that period and campaign.
 The result of the query is cached, and a cache lookup is done before querying the database.
-- One of the returned banners (from db) except for the banner served to that client last time is chosen at random.
+- One of the candidate banners except the last banner served to that client for that campaign is chosen at random.
-- A simple HTML page is rendered and served, containing an `img` showing the chosen banner.
+- A simple HTML page is rendered and served, showing the chosen banner.

 ## Benchmark: